moises-cp/react-doc/state__class-component-object-item-deletion.md

-# React Class Component State Object Item Deletion
+# Item Deletion on Class Component State Object

 When one of the paragraph HTML element is clicked in the person's component: